|Weight||90kg (14st 2lb)|

 Rob’s formative years were spent at Hymers College and with Hull RFC and he was part of the Leeds side that won the National Colts Cup in 2004.

-He says that the biggest influence on his career has been Stuart Lancaster, his academy coach at Leeds.
+He says that the biggest influence on his career has been Stuart Lancaster, who was his academy coach at Leeds.